JcaPetri/Apolo-Articles-MySql/README.md

       -- ArtSysCompanies_Mir  --> Contain the MIRROR of the SysCompanies_Tbl information.
 	Used to create the main elements (In this tables we create all tables of the Microservices) ArtDataElements_Tbl	--> Contains the diccionary of all articles data elements of the Microservice.
+    ArtDataElementOptionalFields_Tbl	--> Contains the optional fields/columns of the data elements.
 		ArtDataElementLanguages_Tbl	--> Contains the meaning of the diccionary in another languages than the default.
 		ArtDataElementComments_Tbl	--> Contains one or more comments/details/explains of each record of the diccionary.
-    ArtDataElementOptionalFields_Tbl	--> Contains the optional fields/columns of the data elements.
 	Used to create a table which has an specific subject.

+ Virtual Tables
+ 	This types of tables are inside of the tables ArtDataElements_Tbl and ArtDataElementOptionalFields_Tbl.
+You diferences each table with the ScopeIDn.
+		ArtGeneralProperties_Tbl	--> Contains the properties of the article general information.
+																  You save the information in the ArtDataElements_Tbl and the ArtDataElementOtherFields_Tbl, because this table is virtual.
+																	To define how to proceed with each field, the system take the information from the SysEntityStructures_Tbl.
+This table has information about the field like if the field could be null, the field data type, and the target table.
+(TargetTableIDn represent the real table where the data are saved).

- 	Used to create the general properties of the articles.
-Before create an article, it is necesary create an ArtGeneralProperty.
+				Important: Before create an article, it is necesary create an ArtGeneralProperty.
-    ArtGeneralProperties_Tbl	--> Contains the properties of each general information.

     	--	ArtGeneralPropertyOptionalFields_Tbl	--> Contains the optional fields/columns of the general property.
   Used to create the articles
 		Articles_Tbl	--> Contains the articles informations.
 This table has the article for each Microservice.